T e a c h i n g a n d L e a d i n g a n

 5. Study Section D on deciding which people group to commit to adopting.
 Prepare your notes for teaching this.
 Think through the various categories and how they might apply to your nation.

-6. Make a copy of the form shown to the right for each participant.
-Address and stamp a large envelope in which to mail the forms you have collected from your seminar participants.
 7. Review the form to the right and prepare a challenge to your students to get involved.
 Make copies for each student on how to get further help selecting an unreached people group (Appendix B).
-(If you are personally promoting certain unreached people groups, you may prepare handouts about them to distribute also.) |
+(If you are personally promoting certain unreached people groups, you may prepare handouts about them to distribute also.)

 Teaching guidelines for fourth hour:

-1. Opening activity (10 minutes): Tribal, Muslim, Hindu,
+1. Opening activity (10 minutes): Tribal, Muslim, Hindu, Buddhist, and Chinese introductions.

-2. Story (10 minutes): Read “Sheep Island.” |
+2. Story (10 minutes): Read "Sheep Island".

-Afterward, point out that there are still nearly 10,000 of these unreached flocks that do not know there is a bridge—Jesus Christ.
-Explain that there is a global strategy for Christians and Christian groups to commit to one of these unreached people groups; that strategy is called “Adopt-A-People.”
-Tell them that you would like every participant to consider “adopting” one unreached flock—to join in with other Christians committed |
+Afterward, point out that there are still nearly 10,000 of these unreached flocks that do not know there is a bridge - Jesus Christ.
+Explain that there is a global strategy for Christians and Christian groups to commit to one of these unreached people groups; that strategy is called "Adopt-A-People".
+Tell them that you would like every participant to consider "adopting" one unreached flock - to join in with other Christians committed to the same people group and to cooperate toward seeing the good news brought to them and new churches begun.

-3. Activity and share time (10 minutes):
+3. Activity and share time (10 minutes): "Where in the World?" quiz.

 4. Teaching (15 minutes): Selection

-involve people in determining what some of these factors might be for them personally
+Go over several of the factors that could help in selecting a group (from Section D).
+Try to involve people in determining what some of these factors might be for them personally and culturally by asking questions and letting them respond.

 5. Pray and fill out forms (10 minutes)